simgrid/SMPI_CourseWare/000_objectives.md

 Approach
 </h3>

-While many curricular materials have been developed for teaching message-passing, MPI, and distributed-memory programming, SMPI CourseWare relies on the use of <b>simulation</b>, which has the following advantages:
+While many curricular materials have been developed homework assignments to be executed on parallel platforms, SMPI CourseWare relies on <b>simulation</b>.
+This approach has the following advantages:

 <div class="ui list bulleted">
-<div class="ui item"> No need to have access to a distributed-memory platform</div>
+<div class="ui item"> No need to have access to a distributed-memory platform, such as a cluster</div>
 <div class="ui item"> Ability to run many experiments quickly and reproducibly on one's own computer</div>
 <div class="ui item"> Ability to explore arbitrary "what if?" scenarios, in particular to experience performance trade-offs first-hand</div>
 </div>